 the Roanoke River flows to Albemarle Sound, but in the 1800's the ports with the most traffic and best prices were on the Chesapeake Bay

 Source: ESRI, ArcGIS Online

 Farmers in the Roanoke River watershed and merchants in southeastern Virginia shared the same objective, to improve transportation between the Roanoke River and the Chesapeake Bay.
-The Dismal Swamp Canal provided water access from Albemarle Sound to the Elizabeth River, and by 1815 flour from mills in Southside Virginia could travel by boat to Norfolk.
+The Dismal Swamp Canal provided water access from Albemarle Sound to the Elizabeth River.
+By 1815, flour from mills in Southside Virginia could travel by boat to Norfolk.

 the Portsmouth and Roanoke Railroad connected a port on the Chesapeake Bay at Portsmouth with trade on the Roanoke River at Weldon

 the railroad between the Chesapeake Bay and the Roanoke River was known as the Portsmouth and Weldon, Portsmouth and Roanoke, and Seaboard & Roanoke prior to the Civil War

 Source: Library of Congress -